 Don't Let Your Inventory Become a Liability: Poor inventory accuracy leads to a host of issues that cut into your margins.
 Learn how Logiwa integrates all your sales channels and provides real-time inventory tracking.

-Robots In Amazon Fulfillment Centers
+Warehouse Robotics In Amazon Fulfillment Centers

 In some fulfillment centers, robots work alongside human workers.
 Conceptually, the “chaotic” process is the same, but the robots add some speed.
 For example, in robot-equipped fulfillment centers, robots bring shelves to workers instead of workers looking for shelves.
 It’s essentially a faster version of Amazon’s randomized inventory system.